swallowWings/ALTEK/README.md

    - Extract values in a cell of ASCII raster files
    - Calculate average values of ASCII raster files
    - Accumulate all ASCII raster files
-   - Aggreate ASCII raster files in some interval
+   - Aggregate ASCII raster files in some interval
    - Extract values in a certain positions of text files

 O Append text files
-   - Append text files in colume mode
+   - Append text files in column mode
    - Append text files in row mode

 O Text files editor
    - Replace text in text files
    - Search and replace lines in text files
-   - lnsert a line to text files
+   - Insert a line to text files
    - Remove lines from text files
    - Replace values in certain regions of ASCII raster files
    - Cut decimal parts in ASCII raster files